rails/webpacker/README.md

 `package.json` and that will ensure `node-sass` is rebuild whenever you install any new modules.

-* `Can't find hello_react.js in manifest.json`.
-Webpacker uses a `manifest.json`
+* If you get this error `Can't find hello_react.js in manifest.json` when loading a view in browser it's because Webpack is still compiling packs.
-file to keep track of packs in all environments, however since this file is generated after packs are compiled by webpack and so, if you load your rails server whilst webpack is compiling you will get this error.
+Webpacker uses a `manifest.json` file to keep track of packs in all environments, however since this file is generated after packs are compiled by webpack.
+So, if you load a view in browser whilst webpack is compiling you will get this error.
-Therefore, make sure webpack binstub
+Therefore, make sure webpack
 (i.e `.bin/webpack-watcher` or `.bin/webpack-dev-sever`) is running and has
-completed the compilation successfully.
+completed the compilation successfully before loading a view.

 ## Wishlist